NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `position_relative` ([RelativePositionConfig](#RelativePositionConfig)
-dict, or list of RelativePositionConfig dicts): Configuration options for positioning this object relative to another object, rather than using `position_x` or `position_z`.
+dict, or list of RelativePositionConfig dicts): Configuration options for positioning this object relative to another object, rather than using `placed_object_position`.
 If configuring this as a list, then all listed options will be applied to each scene in the listed order, with later options overriding earlier options if necessary.
 Default: not used
-- `empty_placer` (bool, or list of bools): If True, the placer will not hold/drop an object.
-Cannot be used in combination with any of the placed_object_* config options.
+- `randomize_once` (StructuralPlacerConfig dict) Placer configuration
+options that are only randomized once.
+If this configuration template would generate more than one placer (has a `num` greater than 1), then each placer generated by this template will use the same randomized values for all the options in `randomize_once`.
+Default: not used
+- `retain_position` (bool, or list of bools): The placed object will retain its current X/Z position.
+Overrides `placed_object_position` and `placed_object_above'.
 Default: False
-- `pickup_object` (bool): If True, a placer will be generated to pickup an object.
-Default: False
-- `move_object` (bool): If True, a placer will be generated to pickup an object.
-Default: False
-- `move_object_end_position`: ([VectorFloatConfig](#VectorFloatConfig)
-dict, or list of VectorFloatConfig dicts): The placed object's end position after being moved by a placer
-- `move_object_y`: The placer will raise the object by this value during the move object event.
-    Default: 0
-- `move_object_z`: The placer will move the object along the z-axis, slide along the x-axis and move back.
-    Default: 1.5

 #### StructuralPlatformConfig